mediasp/climate/README.md

 The `run` method on non-leaf commands can also omit the chain argument, in which case you are not responsible for calling the next link in the chain, but you can still do some setup.

+# Accessing your parent command at execution time

+In the case where you have some parent command that gets all the top level options for your application, (i.e. config location, log mode), you may need to access this from your child commands.
+You can do this with the `ancestor` instance method, or by proxying the method to your child class with `expose_ancestor_method`.
+For example:

+    class Parent < Climate::Command('parent')
+      def useful_stuff ; end
+      def handy_service ; end
+    end

+    class Child < Climate::Command('child')
+      subcommand_of Parent

+      expose_ancestor_method Parent, :handy_service

+      def run
+        # finds the parent command instance so you can interrogate it
+        ancestor(Parent).useful_stuff

+        # handy_service was defined as an instance method using the
+        # #expose_ancestor_method above, but ultimately it is syntactic sugar
+        # for the above
+        handy_service.send_the_things
+      end
+    end